Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: A barycenter map for

 We now prove that $B(T_1,T_2,T_3)$ is compact.
 Let $(U(n))_{n\in\mathbb{N}}$ be a sequence of points in $B(T_1,T_2,T_3)$.
 Since $\mathbb{P}\baro$ is compact, up to passing to a subsequence, we can assume that $(U(n))_{n\in\mathbb{N}}$ converges projectively to a tree $U(\infty)$.
 From the definition of $B(T_1,T_2,T_3)$, a diagonal argument together with Lemma~\ref{u-turn} shows that either $U(n)$ accumulates nonprojectively to a tree homothetic to $U(\infty)$ that lies in $B(T_1,T_2,T_3)$ or else $U(\infty)$ is equivalent to either $T_1$ or $T_2$.
 But all the approximations of $U(n)$ used in the definition project to a common bounded subset of $\FF$, so $U(\infty)$ is not an arational tree.
 Therefore $U(n)$ accumulates nonprojectively to a tree in $B(T_1,T_2,T_3)$, showing that $B(T_1,T_2,T_3)$ is a compact subset of $\calo$. \end{proof}

 We have thus associated a compact set in an equivariant way to any triple of pairwise inequivalent arational trees.
-We now explain how to associate a canonical finite set of simplices of $\bbP\calo$ from this compact subset of $\calo$ -- this is not obvious as Outer space is not locally compact in general.
+We now explain how to associate a canonical finite set of simplices of $\bbP\calo$ from this compact subset of $\calo$ -- this is not obvious as vertices in Outer space can belong to infinitely many simplices in general.
+We will use the following fact.